Budget Travel India: How to Explore 5 Major Cities Under ₹50,000

 Money-Saving Power Tips

-**Carry Small Notes:** Always have ₹10, ₹20, ₹50 notes.
-Vendors often claim 'no change' for ₹500 notes.
+**Keep small notes on you.** ₹10, ₹20, and ₹50 notes.
+Vendors will routinely claim they have no change for a ₹500 note.
 Break large notes at big stores.

 Budget TravelIndia TravelTravel TipsMoney SavingBackpackingTravel PlanningMumbaiDelhiGoaBangaloreJaipur